 This agreements guarantee expert technical assistance in the event of a marine spill and access to the best resources and equipment in the shortest response time possible wherever we operate.
 We also stress the importance of training our employees in preventing, preparing, responding, and recovering from the impact of major accidents during offshore operations.

-Furthermore, we participate in national and international associations specializing in marine spills and emergencies such as IPIECA (International Petroleum Industry Environmental Conservation Association) since 2002, which helps us improve our social and environmental management systems.
+Furthermore, we participate in national and international associations specializing in marine spills and emergencies such as IPIECA, the global oil and gas industry association for environmental and social issues since 2002, which helps us improve our social and environmental management systems.
 We are also part of associations such as ARPEL (The Regional Association of Oil, Gas, and Biofuels Sector Companies in Latin America and the Caribbean), Protecma (Platform for Coastal and Marine Environment Protection), and ARCOPOL (Atlantic Regions Coastal Pollution Response).

 We make significant efforts to prevent soil degradation by following the basic principle of prevention and carrying out remediation projects whenever necessary.
 We have an internal corporate regulation on soil and groundwater management with a guide for evaluating and remediating contaminated soil and sites, and we also use systems that provides an early alert regarding leaks from underground tanks at our service stations.

 The remediation techniques we use must protect people and the environment.
 They also include control and monitoring tasks of the treatment to ensure the complete remediation of the affected area.